Wynton McManis: Toronto Argonauts

 McManis (48) in the 111th Grey Cup game.

 On February 8, 2022, it was announced that McManis had signed with the Toronto Argonauts.
 In 2022, he played and started in 14 regular season games where he had a career-high 88 defensive tackles, seven special teams tackles, three sacks, two interceptions, including one returned for a touchdown, and one forced fumble.
 In the East Final against the Montreal Alouettes, McManis recorded one defensive tackle but suffered an arm injury during the game.
 He was on the injured list for the team's 24–23 victory over the Blue Bombers in the 109th Grey Cup, but he won his second Grey Cup championship.

 In 2023, McManis played in 16 regular season games, starting in 15, as the Argonauts clinched first place in the East Division after 12 games and McManis rested at different points in the year.
 He recorded 79 defensive tackles, one special teams tackle, three pass knockdowns, four sacks, four interceptions, including two returned for touchdowns, and one fumble recovery.
 In the East Final, he had five defensive tackles, but the Argonauts were upset by the Alouettes.

 On January 26, 2024, it was announced that McManis had signed a contract extension with the Argonauts.
 In the 2024 season, McManis played in 12 regular season games, starting in 11, as he sat out six games due to injury and was a backup in the meaningless final regular season game.
 He recorded 57 defensive tackles, three special teams tackles, one sack, one interception returned for a touchdown, three pass knockdowns, and two fumble recoveries.
 McManis started in all three post-season games, including the 111th Grey Cup where he had six defensive tackles and one interception in the Argonauts' 41–24 victory over the Winnipeg Blue Bombers.

+In 2025, McManis was limited by injuries, but played in 13 regular season games where he had 62 defensive tackles, four sacks, two interceptions, and one forced fumble.
+As a pending free agent, he was granted an early release on February 3, 2026.

+Hamilton Tiger-Cats

+On February 4, 2026, it was announced that McManis had signed with the Hamilton Tiger-Cats.